maxwolf621/Notes/Typescript/Function.md

 ```

 ## Inference

-Note that we didn’t have to specify Type in this sample.
 The type was inferred - chosen automatically - by TypeScript.
 We can use multiple type parameters as well.

 For example, a standalone version of map would look like this: